eum602/BW602/README.md

 # BW602
-This is an open source project which main goal is to create a blockchain by using WebRTC technology, so any people over the browser can use this technology, even if that user is behind a symetric NAT.
+This is aproject which main goal is to create a blockchain by using WebRTC technology, so any people over the browser can use this technology, even if that user is behind a symetric NAT.
 All the project is built using Node.js and react.js.

 ## How it works?